decaffeinate/decaffeinate/README.md

 To contribute to this list, send a pull request to the [decaffeinate-examples] project.

+In addition, decaffeinate has been used on private codebases within various companies, such as Square, Benchling, and Bugsnag.
+See this [blog post from Bugsnag][bugsnag-blog-post] to read about their experiences using decaffeinate.

 Check the [issues] page for more specific details on outstanding bugs and incomplete features.
 And, of course, you're welcome to file issues for any problems you run into.